sympmarc/SPServices/docs/general-instructions.md

 ---
 title: 'General Instructions'
+nav_group:
+  - primary
+nav_sort: 1
 ---

-### General Instructions

 First, please read [this blog post](http://sympmarc.com/2011/07/08/adding-jqueryspservices-to-a-sharepoint-page-step-one-always/), which can help you to be sure that your script file references are correct.

 The library can be implemented by adding a reference to it into a single page, a page layout, or a master page, depending upon your desired scope of use.
 The SPServices library requires the [jQuery library](http://jquery.com/).
 See the System Requirements section for required versions.

-Most releases of the library include both a [minified](glossary/index.md#minified) and a normal version of the release.
+Most releases of the library include both a [minified](glossary.md#minified) and a normal version of the release.
 If you would like to understand the workings of the library, look at the normal version, but use the minified version for any production use.

 I recommend storing the jQuery library and SPServices in a Document Library in your Site Collection and referencing it as needed, like this:
 ``` html